BolvarsDad/BolvarsDad/README.md

 Hi, I’m Sinan
+I am..
-- I'm currently studying Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.
+Currently studying Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.